 - Experience developing software for MySQL.
 Minor experience with other SQL databases including Postgres, Oracle and Netezza.

 - Recognized Internet routing expert.
 Strong experience with BGP and

 OSPF.
-Active participant in the Internet Research Task Force's Routing
+Participated in the Internet Research Task Force's Routing

 Research Group.
-Participated in the American Registry for Internet
+Participate in the American Registry for Internet

 Numbers' public policy process.

 - TCP/IP expert including development of software applications using